Photo by Ben Sweet

 A watermark on an image is a clear sign that the image is copyrighted.
 Often, the watermark will contain text that indicates the name or company to whom the image belongs: do some googling and find out.

 Under no circumstances should you attempt to use software to strip the image of its watermark.
-This demonstrates clear and wilful intent to infringe copyright — evidence which will likely work against you, should the case come before a court of law.
+This demonstrates clear and wilful intent to infringe copyright — evidence that will likely work against you, should the case come before a court of law.

 3. Check the image’s metadata